 Omolola is a biomedical informatician and writer.
-Biomedical informatics is a relatively new and exciting field that melds computer science and biomedicine.
+Biomedical informatics is a relatively new and exciting field that studies how to effectively acquire, store, communicate and transform biomedical data, information and knowledge to produce insights that can be acted upon to improve human health.
 The professional society for US-based informaticians is the American Medical Informatics Association (AMIA), which is part of the International Medical Informatics Association (IMIA).
-Omolola’s research examines how artificial intelligence (AI) and telehealth can be used to improve healthcare in medically underserved and under-resourced settings.
+Omolola is a Fellow of the American College of Medical Informatics.
+Her research examines how artificial intelligence (AI) and telehealth can be used to improve healthcare in medically underserved and under-resourced settings.

 Omolola was born and raised in Ibadan, Nigeria.
 She now lives in Los Angeles, California with her husband.
 Her short story, “Area Boy Rescue” was a finalist for the 2009 PEN/Studzinski Literary Award.
 It appears in the collection, New Writing from Africa 2009.
+Her short story, “Jollof Rice and Revolutions” appeared in Ploughshares in 2017 and was named to the list of “Other Distinguished Stories of 2017” in The Best American Short Stories 2018.
 She is currently working on a collection of linked short stories.